-‘His commitment and work ethic is unmatched’: Virat Kohli rates Cristiano Ronaldo above Lionel Messi
+‘His commitment and work ethic is unmatched’: Virat Kohli picks Cristiano Ronaldo over Lionel Messi

-An avid football fan, India cricket captain Virat Kohli says he draws inspiration from Portuguese star Cristiano Ronaldo.
-Kohli, who is arguably considered the best batsman of his generation felt that Ronaldo’s “unmatched” work ethic and commitment towards the game separates him from the rest.
+An avid football fan, India cricket captain Virat Kohli, not for the first time, has heaped praise on Portuguese star Cristiano Ronaldo, saying the football icon inspires him.

+Kohli, who is arguably the best batsman of his generation, felt that Ronaldo’s “unmatched” work ethic and commitment towards the game separates him from the rest.

 “For me, Cristiano is above everyone else.
 His commitment and work ethic is unmatched.
 He wants it that bad - you can see it every game.
 I support every club at which he plays.
-He inspires me,” Kohli told Fifa.com.
+He inspires me,” Kohli told Fifa.com adding that Ronaldo has had a better career than Messi .

 Ronaldo and Kohli have defied fitness scales to not just set new standards for themselves but also set benchmarks for those around.

-While comparisons between Ronaldo and Messi have been endless, the India captain felt that Juventus forward had a better football career because he took up more challenges.
+While comparisons between Ronaldo and rival Lionel Messi have been endless, the India captain felt that Juventus forward had a better football career because he took up more challenges.

 “In my opinion Ronaldo has taken on more challenges and succeeded at all of them.
 He’s the most complete player I have seen and his work ethic is unmatched.
 He inspires people.
 I don’t think many people do that.
 He’s also a leader and I love that.
 He has amazing belief too,” he said.